Emergency and specialty veterinary care in Port Washington, WI.

-When your pet needs referral-based specialty care, you can trust the experts at BluePearl Pet Hospital.
-Learn more about our many specialties below.
+When your pet needs emergency or referral-based specialty care, you can trust the experts at BluePearl Pet Hospital.
+Learn more about our many services below.

 In partnership with various specialties, our diagnostic imaging team relies on advanced equipment to aid in diagnosis and treatment, including:

 Bone marrow aspirates & biopsies

 The goal of pet hospice is to help senior or terminally ill pets live the fullest life possible for the time that remains.
 If your pet has been diagnosed with a painful or life-limiting condition, they may be referred to a hospice veterinarian for:

 One of the greatest challenges in caring for animals is determining an accurate diagnosis, as quite often patients have symptoms that can indicate a number of diseases.
 Simple or complex, common or rare, our internal medicine doctors treat a variety of illnesses and conditions affecting pets’ internal organs and bodily systems.
 If identifying the root cause is providing elusive or treatment is not working as intended, our team is here to help you and your pet.

 We diagnose and treat diseases affecting the following body systems and organs: